-Jeff Ramsey is an associate professor in the Voice Department at Berklee College of Music.
+Jeff Ramsey is a professor in the Voice Department at Berklee College of Music.
 He has toured and recorded with such artists as Lalah Hathaway, Al Jarreau, Patrice Rushen, Maxwell, Celine Dion, Whitney Houston, Diana Ross, and Barbra Streisand.

 Ramsey has worked on commercials in radio and television for Burger King, Levi's 501, Mountain Dew, and Michelob.
 Ramsey has done solo work for many different projects, including Everybody on the Bus by famed Tower of Power bassist Rocco Prestia, and Remember When and Better Days by James Day.